 - The cookie dough will look more like a thick chocolate batter.
 This is normal!

-- Here’s what you’re going to do: using a large cookie scoop, drop mounds of the thick batter onto your prepared baking sheet, leaving 2 inches between each mound.
+- Here’s what you’re going to do: using a large cookie scoop (or ice cream scoop) drop mounds of the thick batter onto your prepared baking sheet, leaving 2 inches between each mound.
 Cover the baking sheet loosely with plastic wrap and pop it in the fridge for at least one hour (and up to 1 day).
 Once the dough has chilled, you’re ready to bake!

 - Don’t over bake your cookies!
 The cookies will look almost uncooked in the center when you pull them from the oven, but will firm up quite a bit while cooling.